 …

+4.2.4 Career Planning Assessment Evaluator

+The CPA evaluator must have:

+a current University of North Texas Workforce Inclusion and Sustainable Employment (UNTWISE) Supported Employment Specialist credential; and

+a high school diploma or GED; however, a bachelor's degree in rehabilitation, business, marketing, or related human services is preferred.

 …

 4.5.1 Environmental Work Assessment Service Description

-The Environmental Work Assessment (EWA) is a diagnostic tool that assesses how the customer responds to variables in a work environment.
+An EWA is a diagnostic tool that assesses how the customer responds to variables in a work environment.
 The EWA is an accurate assessment of the correlations between a customer's performance and environmental variables and is critical to the customer's ability to find and maintain employment.
 Results of the assessment identify the variables in a work environment that affect the customer's ability to function at his or her full potential.
-The EWA is provided in person cannot be conducted remotely.
+The EWA is provided in person and cannot be conducted remotely.

-Any request to change a Service Definition, Process and Procedure, or Outcomes Required for Payment must be documented and approved by the VR director, using the VR3472, Contracted Service Modification Request for Vocational Assessments, before the change is implemented.
+Any request to change a service definition, process and procedure, or outcomes required for payment must be documented and approved by the VR director, using VR3472, Contracted Service Modification Request for Vocational Assessments, before the change is implemented.
 The approved VR3472 must be maintained in the provider’s customer case file.
 For more information, refer to VR-SFP 3.6.4.2 Evaluation of Service Delivery.

 The EWA is most appropriate for a customer who: